-Funding/grant programs: As mentioned in Section 3.1, the division has managed a broadband infrastructure grant program since 2018.
-In response to the pandemic, which highlighted the inequities caused by the digital divide, the state developed additional infrastructure grant programs that prioritize fiber to the home builds in economically distressed and rural areas of the state.
+• Funding/grant programs: As mentioned in Section 3.1, the division has managed a broadband infrastructure grant program since 2018.
+In response to the pandemic, which highlighted the inequities caused by the digital divide, the state developed additional infrastructure grant programs to expedite deployment to unserved and underserved parts of the state.
 These programs prioritize funding through a competitive scoring process that considers geography, community involvement, and per location cost.

 Pursuant to state statute, the division will use three existing grant programs to distribute BEAD funding to subgrantees.
 BEAD funds will be distributed as follows: 50 percent through GREAT grant, 40 percent through CAB, and 10 percent through the Stop-Gap Solutions program.
-The GREAT grant (using ARPA SLFRF) requires grantees to provide service at a minimum of 100/100 Mbps symmetrical unless impracticable.
-If impracticable, a minimum service requirement is 100/20 Mbps, using infrastructure scalable to 100/100 Mbps symmetrical.
-Grantees are also required to accept the ACP and comply with labor and environmental laws and regulations.
+Grantees are required to participate in the ACP, meet identified speed thresholds for service, and comply with labor and environmental laws and regulations.
 These programs fund locations lacking a minimum available service of 100/20 Mbps.